Wedding Photography FAQ

 Are the photographs retouched?

-I do not apply tasteless Instagram or phone app filters.
+I do not apply tasteless sepia or instagram filters.
 And, I don't over-retouch and make your skin look plastic.
-Your photographs will have realistic, natural, vibrant color, and the right amount of contrast to see details in both the white wedding dress and the black tux, and your photographs will be sharp and crisp.
+Your photographs will have photo-realistic, natural, vibrant color, and the right amount of contrast to see details in both the white wedding dress and the black tux, and your photographs will be sharp and crisp.

 Do we get the digital images and can we make our own prints?